studybuffalo/epid/standard.rst

   changed to ``levothyroxine`` as the ``sodium`` component adds no additional value or clarity to the ingredient.

 - Ingredients take the most concise naming possible.
-Bases, esthers, salts, etc. should only be included in the ingredient name if they add necessary clarity between closely related ingredients.
+Bases, esters, salts, etc. should only be included in the ingredient name if they add necessary clarity between closely related ingredients.
 For example, ``pantoprazole sodium`` and ``pantoprazole magnesium`` would be used as both